Kenizzer/Short_R_Tutorial/Episodes/03-dplyr.md

-Manipulating, analyzing and exporting data with tidyverse
+Manipulating, analyzing and reshaping data with tidyverse
 ================
 Episode created by: Data Carpentry contributors with edits from Joel Swift (KU)